Grey Gull Project

 In the Jazz Age there were a few individuals who captured the quintessential essence of the era.
 One such person was Bee Palmer, musician, songstress, Ziegfeld Follies performer, dancer, and song writer who had an all-around beauty and naughtiness that made her a very popular act in the Roarin’ Twenties.
 Known as the Shimmy Queen early in her career, Bee went on be appear in many well-known bands of the era - the early New Orleans Rhythm Kings, and recording a session with Frank Trumbauer.
 Bee introduced and is sometimes credited as a writer of one of the most popular “leavin’” songs ever written: Please Don’t Talk about Me When I’m Gone (Sidney Clare, Sam H. Stept, and Bee Palmer, 1930 [ASCAP credits only Clare & Stept]).

 Beatrice C. Palmer was born in Chicago September 11, 1894, the daughter of Swedish immigrant parents Charles and Anna Palmer.
 Bee had three other siblings - older brothers Gus M. and Carl Hugo, and younger sister Juliette M. Her father’s occupation is listed as shoemaker.
-Bee grew up on Chicago’s South Side and began performing in various clubs and bars in the area.
+Bee grew up on Chicago’s South Side and began performing in various clubs and bars in the area possibly as early as 1912 when she would turn 18 years old.
 It is probably here that she hones her act to prepare for the New York stage.

 The Shimmy Queen